 Despite winning the classic, race conditions at the time enabled John Tait to start his charge again in the Maiden Stakes run over the Derby course on the Thursday of the meeting.
 In those days all that was required were that horses be maidens at the time of entry for the race.
 Ironically, The Barb was left to play second fiddle to the year-older Bulgimbar with the veteran Sam Holmes riding a splendid finish to cause a major upset.
-The Barb’s lacklustre performance was later blamed on the fact that, unlike in the Derby, the little horse ran in plates.
+The Barb’s lacklustre performance was later blamed on the fact that, unlike in the Derby, the little horse ran in plates to save his feet.
 Perhaps the explanation was something of that sort, for, on Friday when the shoes came off again, he emphasised his class by carrying the famous Tait colours and 9 st. 3lb first past the post in the Bruie Stakes, beating Fishhook, to whom he conceded 7lb, easily by three lengths.
 Alfred Cheeke’s colt, Sir John, even ran Fishhook to a head.
 Moreover, the time for the race was a very smart 1 minute 50 seconds, and no three-year-old had ever before carried such weight and recorded such time in the history of the colonies.
-Even the Melbourne newspapermen now began to speculate as to whether a new wonder horse had arrived Down Under?
+Even the Melbourne newspapermen now began to speculate as to whether a new wonder horse had arrived Down Under.
 John Tait already knew.
 In the wake of the blue riband, the wily Scotsman had backed the black in a series of big bets for both the Melbourne and Sydney Cups.

 John Tait proceeded to ship The Barb, in the company of Volunteer, Falcon and Warwick, to Melbourne where he was entered for the Cup and other races.
 Shipping an immature three-year-old was fraught with risk in those days, but with John Tait accompanying the horse, The Barb was landed in Melbourne seemingly hale and hearty despite a rough sea passage when nearing port.
 It is a sorry commentary on the state of the Victoria Derby in those years that neither The Barb nor Fishhook was ever considered by their respective stables to bother contesting the race – such was the paucity of the prize money.
 In the event Seagull, a daughter of Fisherman also owned by Charles Fisher, easily won it from her only two opponents.
 Nor was Fishhook entered for the Melbourne Cup either, being preferred for the Champion Race on New Year’s Day, given the handsome bonus of £1,000 added by the club to the sweepstakes for that event.

 Meanwhile, The Barb was considered such a good chance for our biggest betting race of the year that he quickly headed the market quotations after the dramatic withdrawal of Yattendon.
 However, a few weeks before the Melbourne Cup the black colt, who was stabled at Flemington, suffered a severe illness and as a hedge, some of the stable money was piled on his stablemate Falcon instead.
 It proved to be a wide betting market on the course with The Barb eventually despatched a 6/1 favourite over Falcon.
 The Barb was allowed to go out 2lb overweight at 6 st. 11lb with Davis in the saddle, Stanley having been preferred for Falcon in the field of twenty-eight with Tim Whiffler as the topweight on 8 st. 9lb.

 After about a half-mile The Barb went to the front and then simply refused to surrender the lead when challenged by Exile down the straight, winning a splendid finish by a head while Falcon was three lengths further back, although controversially, not placed by the judge who refused to declare any horse third.
-This rather novel interpretation of the rules of racing might have imparted a delightful Gilbertian touch to proceedings insofar as the unaffected public was concerned, but those close to the Tait stable, who had invested heavily on the stablemate for the place, were indignant.
-It wasn’t until 4 o’clock the next afternoon that the VRC, after a belated inquiry, declared Falcon officially third.
+This rather novel interpretation of the rules of racing might have imparted a delightful Gilbertian touch to proceedings insofar as the unaffected public was concerned, but those close to the Tait stable, who had invested heavily in the stablemate for the place, were indignant.
+It wasn’t until 4 o’clock the next afternoon that the V.R.C., after a belated inquiry, declared Falcon officially third.
 It was a result that saw a number of the Victorian odds purveyors default such were the financial obligations incurred on The Barb at longer prices in the early weeks of Cup betting.
-After the celebrations, it was left to The Barb to complete his engagements that spring by running second in the All Aged Stakes, after losing much ground at the start.
+After the celebrations, it was left to The Barb to complete his engagements that spring by running second to Sour Grapes in the All-Aged Stakes, after losing much ground at the start.

 When The Barb won the twelfth running of the Champion Race (3m) before 30,000 people on New Year’s Day 1867 at Flemington racecourse in 5 minutes 38 seconds, it was the quickest time for that distance ever recorded south of the line.
 There was no race about it, as the little black, shepherded by his stable companion, Volunteer, took the lead from the jump and was never afterwards approached.
 Fishhook, who had been expected to offer some opposition, bolted immediately after passing the Stand and was placed last.
 The Barb’s victory came at a price, however, for he raced without shoes and badly bruised his feet.
 The damage precluded any assault on the autumn Launceston Champion Meeting for which Tait laid out old Volunteer and Warwick instead.
-Tait rested The Barb in Melbourne for two months, allowing the growth of new frogs to his hoofs before arranging his shipment back to Sydney in mid-March for a crack at the AJC St Leger.
+Tait rested The Barb in Melbourne for two months, allowing the growth of new frogs to his hoofs before arranging his shipment back to Sydney in mid-March for a crack at the A.J.C.
+St Leger.

-Few AJC autumn meetings had been anticipated like that one.
+Few A.J.C. autumn meetings had been anticipated like that one.
 Two champion racehorses – arguably the two finest three-year-olds Australia had ever produced – and each colt satisfying colonial parochialism by hailing from different sides of the Murray.
-The Barb’s only pipe opener before the fixture came when he ploughed through the mud at Homebush over the mile and a half to effortlessly beat his one rival for the Maiden Plate.
+The Barb’s only pipe opener before the fixture came on Easter Monday when he ploughed through the mud at Homebush over the mile and a half to effortlessly beat his one rival for the Maiden Plate.
 The ground was so bad that day that it took The Barb 3 minutes and 9½ seconds to get over it.
 The Barb firmed into 100/15 favourite for the St Leger-Sydney Cup double, while odds were laid on him for the first of the double.
 Many believed that it was the exhausting course conditions at Homebush that went a long way towards The Barb losing the A.J.C.
 St Leger eleven days later.
-For those who succumbed to the short price in the AJC St Leger knew their fate quite a long way out.
-Joe Morrison on Fishhook wasn’t prepared to let Stanley have his own way in front that day, and the two of them went hell for leather for the first half-mile.
-Even before reaching the rocks Stanley’s whip could be seen in the air.
-Having seen off the favourite, Morrison rode a masterly race for the rest of the journey, keeping just enough up his sleeve to frustrate the fast-finishing Blair Athol by a head on the post.
+For those who succumbed to the short price in the Red Riband knew their fate quite a long way out.
+Joe Morrison on Fishhook wasn’t prepared to let Stanley have his own way in front that day at Randwick, and the two of them went hell for leather for the first half-mile.
+Even before reaching the rocks, Stanley’s whip could be seen in the air.
+Having seen off the favourite, Morrison rode a masterly race for the rest of the journey, keeping just enough up his sleeve to frustrate the fast-finishing Blair Athol by a head on the post with Bylong third.

 On Tuesday morning, John Tait took his favourite for a spin and when finding he was all to pieces, he at once struck him out of his remaining Randwick engagements.
 In the wake of The Barb’s sensational defeat, he was immediately scratched from all remaining engagements at the fixture.
-In his absence Fishhook proceeded to give Charles Fisher his greatest week in a lifetime spent on the Turf.
+In his absence, Fishhook proceeded to give Charles Fisher his greatest week in a lifetime spent on the Turf.
 Weighted with 6 st. 10lb in the Sydney Cup against a field that included the likes of Yattendon, Tim Whiffler and Tarragon, Fishhook went off favourite with young Davis substituting for Morrison – who couldn’t do the weight – and won by three lengths.
 The son of Fisherman then crowned his achievements at the meeting by winning the Queen’s Guineas (3m w-f-a) on the last Saturday.
 Redemption for either horse or owner had rarely been sweeter, and at the conclusion of that week, Charles Fisher went home with over £1,300 in prize money, a much greater sum in winning wagers, and a gold cup valued at £150.

 Maturity had at last enabled Fishhook to prove himself the great horse he really was, although his exploits could not easily be matched against The Barb’s wins in the Melbourne Cup and Champion Race at Flemington earlier in the season.
 After all, in the Melbourne Cup, The Barb as a spring three-year-old had carried 6 st. 13lb and defeated a field of twenty-seven, while Fishhook six months later in the Sydney Cup against an inferior field had carried only 6 st. 10lb, or 17lb under weight-for-age.
 However, to Fishhook’s credit it needs to be remembered that in reeling off those six straight victories beginning with the Champion Race in Launceston, the colt had to undertake three sea voyages – an uncertain and arduous form of travel in the mid-nineteenth century.